The name of this organisation is ‘Music Encoding Initiative’ (hereafter abbreviated ‘MEI’).

 The responsibilities of the Board include, but are not limited to:

 The Board is self-organizing; that is, there will be no formal regulations on how the responsibilities above are to be divided amongst its members.
 In addition, the Board may establish decision-making processes as necessary; however, it should rely on consensus rather than majority rule whenever possible.

 The Board consists of nine (9) elected members plus one (1) member designated by each Host Institution (for details see 7 Host Institutions).
 All members of the Board (elected and designated) have the right to participate in decision-making processes established by the Board.
-Any member of the Board may resign from the Board on written notification to the administrative chair (see below).

 The Board assigns the following roles to individuals amongst its members:

-The administrative chair takes responsibility for calling Board meetings.
+The Administrative Chair takes responsibility for calling Board meetings.
 The designated Host Institution Board members act as liaison with the host organizations.
 Moreover, the chair of the Board is the main representative of the whole MEI Community and thus has representational functions and obligations and may act on behalf of the whole MEI community on such occasions.
 (N.B. the above is not to say that the chair of the Board has more influence and decision competence than any other member of the Board.
-The chair of the Board is simply be “first among equals.”)
+The chair of the Board is simply “first among equals.”)

 The two Technical Co-chairs take responsibility for organizing and chairing the Technical Team, see details below (6 Technical Team).